 The premise of J. K. Rowling’s Harry Potter series is that there are two types of people, those who are magic like Harry, and those who are non-magic, known as “Muggles.”
 Harry Potter, the series hero is a young wizard who reaches the age of eleven before he realises he has magic powers.
 Made an orphan in mysterious circumstances, he is brought up by his aunt and uncle, who mistreat him because they do not want him to grow up to be like his parents.
 But Harry Potter’s development as a young wizard is presented as perhaps the least mysterious element of the series.
 It is shown to be a normal part of his growing up since he has been born with magical powers, and the natural course of things is mysterious only in the broadest sense.
 There is a hint here of Virginia Woolf’s suggestion in “Modern Fiction” that although it might seem dull and uninteresting, ordinary life is the “proper stuff” of fiction (194-5).
 Extrapolating from Woolf’s theory, it could be argued that Rowling’s work implies that magic and mystery are the “proper stuff” of real living; that every day things are themselves magical and mysterious.
 I will argue here that while magic, witchcraft and the supernatural are all central to the Harry Potter novels, it is the detective story elements that provide the main form of mystery in the series.

 The first of the novels, Harry Potter and the Philosopher’s Stone (1997) – published as Harry Potter and the Sorcerer’s Stone in the US – opens mysteriously enough.
 The Dursleys, Harry’s adopted family, are described as “perfectly normal, thank you very much” (7).
 Much to his surprise Mr Dursley wakes up one morning to find owls flying during the day, a cat reading a map on a street corner, and groups of people in strange clothes talking excitedly about “Harry Potter.”
-These events, which herald the arrival of Harry in the Dursley household, are presented as unusual, but as we later learn, perfectly natural.
+These events, which herald the arrival of Harry in the Dursley household, are presented as unusual, but as we later learn, they are perfectly natural.
 They seem mysterious and strange to Mr Dursley only because he and his family, and the “Muggle” community in general, refuse to acknowledge them as a part of life.

 Perhaps by way of emphasizing this point, Rowling avoids depicting Hogwarts, the school for witchcraft and wizardry, with its trainee wizards as mysterious in any deeper way than that it is unknown to Harry.
 The endless corridors, wandering ghosts, and moving paintings, for example, are described in realistic terms; their oddity is not dramatized as such, but rather juxtaposed with the arrival of the pupils at the school: